 Now, just because you’re at risk for fibroids doesn’t mean you’ll develop these non-cancerous tumors.
 In fact, many women develop fibroids with no known risk factors.
 Still, whatever your fibroid risk, it’s important to know you have several treatment options.
 And they don’t have to involve surgery.

 According to a study in the American Journal of Obstetrics and Gynecology, women who treated fibroids with UAE (uterine artery embolization) were less likely to need a second procedure than women who were treated with MRI focused ultrasound surgery (MRgFUS).

 This is great news for all women, since fibroids lead to about 200,000 hysterectomies each year in this country.
-While hysterectomies can “cure” women of fibroids, removing a woman’s uterus has been shown to increase a woman’s risk of long term health complications, including weight gain and heart disease.
+While hysterectomies can “cure” women of fibroids, removing your uterus increases your risk of long term health complications.
+And these include weight gain and heart disease.

-During the study, 83 participants were randomly assigned to receive one of the two treatments: UAE or MRgFUS.
-Over the next four years, researchers compared the outcomes of the two procedures in 70 women who underwent MRgFUS and 62 who were treated by UAE.
-Of the MRgFUS women, 30 percent underwent a second fibroid procedure; only 13 percent of the women who were treated with UAE needed a second procedure.
+During the study, 83 participants were randomly assigned to receive one of the two treatments.
+Over the next four years, researchers compared the fibroid outcomes for both.
+(Seventy women had MRgFUS and 62 had UAE.)
+Of the MRgFUS women, 30 percent underwent a second fibroid procedure.
+In comparison, only 13 percent of the UAE patients needed a second procedure.